Prakash1810/nodejsdemo/README.md

 ## Naming Conventions
 *varible names* - camelCase `Eg: firstName` - give special attention to singular and plural

-*function names* - camelCase `Eg: vaidateEmail` - use meaningful names and give special attention to singular and plural
+*function names* - camelCase `Eg: validateEmail` - use meaningful names and give special attention to singular and plural

 	A function should be used to perform only one operation max 20 lines